Find out how to test your home, your workplace or your school for radon.

 If your results were above 200 Bq/m3 and you have carried out remediation work, you should retest every 5 years to check that your radon levels remain low and ensure the remedial work remains effective.

-By law employers located in High Radon Areas are required to test their premises for radon.
+By law (Statutory Instrument No.30 2019 (PDF)) employers located in High Radon Areas are required to test their premises for radon.
 The acceptable level, or Reference Level, for workplaces in Ireland is 300 becquerels per cubic metre (Bq/m3).

 For underground workplaces such as caves and mines, please contact us for advice.